20 Nov How To Keep Your Hips Healthy And Mobile As A Dressage Rider

 Ask yourself, are you rising through both legs evenly?
 Is the weight in both stirrups even?

 So having exercises that break the two sides of the body up will improve balance, symmetry and strength.
 Combining all the muscles that are in front and behind your legs are great for riders also.
 Examples include lunges, toe taps and single legs bridges.
+Have a look at my article here about improving rider symmetry.

 Let’s start with a few hip stretches to help improve your hip mobility.